-Play / pause reverse - Press to • play, press again to stop playback.
-You can adjust the braking knob in the setup screen to range from an immediate stop to a slow turntable-style 'power down'.
+Play / pause reverse - Press to play, press again to stop playback.
+Adjust the braking knob in the setup screen anywhere from an immediate stop to a slow turntable-style "power down."
 See "Braking (INT Mode)" on page 33.

 Play / pause forward - Press to play, press again to stop playback.
-Uses the same braking as described above.
+Uses the same braking as above.